Wan-Yifei/LeetcodeSolutions/Leetcode_Code/101. Symmetric Tree/readme.md

 # Solution
 ## Steps:
 * if root node is null, then return true
-* then, check the left sub-tree is reflected equals to the right sub-tree It is similar to leetcode 100.
+* then, check the left sub-tree is reflected equals to the right sub-tree<br>
+It is similar to leetcode 100.